kyessenov/semeru/README.md

 In Scala IDE, create a new Remote Scala/Java Application debug configuration.

+## Trace database

+Semeru uses MySQL (version 5.7) as the underlying storage.
+The caches and graph representations are reconstructed from the database and stored in the "var" directory.

+A base set of traces used by the test cases can be downloaded from [a backup of MySQL data directory](http://groups.csail.mit.edu/cap/semeru/semeru-dataset.tar.gz).

 ## Temporary files

 Strongly recommended to run on an SSD drive!